dchen077/LIS546-Curated-DH-Data/Project Documentation/Sample Data/Singapore Biographical Database/README.md

 - Fixed one column name translation mistake.
 Reference2_Complete_Index 参考文献2完整索引 is incorrectly inputted as Reference2_Short_Index.

-- Minimize redundant reference titles in the index columns.
+- Minimized redundant reference titles in the index columns.

 ***Below is a sample data dictionary that documented the column names in English and Chinese (Extracted from original dataset)***